sul-dlss-deprecated/rialto-etl/README.md

 ### Extract

-Run `exe/etl extract` to run a named extractor and print output to STDOUT:

-    $ exe/etl extract call StanfordResearchers
-    {"count":10,"firstPage":true,"lastPage":false,"page":1,"totalCount":29089,"totalPages":2909,"values":[{"administrativeAppointments":[...
+#### Authentication

-Note: if you need to run any of the extractors that inherit from `AbstractStanfordExtractor`, you will first need to obtain a token for the CAP API and set the `Settings.tokens.cap` value to this token.
+If you are using the `StanfordResearchers` or `StanfordOrganizations` extract methods, you will first need to obtain a token for the CAP API and set the `Settings.tokens.cap` value to this token.
 To set this value, either set an environment variable named `SETTINGS__TOKENS__CAP` or add the value for this to `config/settings.local.yml` (which is ignored under version control and should never be checked in), like so:

 ```yaml
 tokens:
   cap: 'foobar'
 ```

+### Run the extract process
+Run `exe/etl extract` to run a named extractor and print output to STDOUT:

+    $ exe/etl extract call StanfordResearchers
+    {"count":10,"firstPage":true,"lastPage":false,"page":1,"totalCount":29089,"totalPages":2909,"values":[{"administrativeAppointments":[...

+### List registered extract processes

 Run `exe/etl extract list` to print out the list of callable extractors.

 ### Transform